All-microwave Lamb shift engineering for a fixed frequency multi-level superconducting qubit: Results

 In Fig.~\ref{fig4}, we investigate how the transmon's linewidth varies while engineering $\widetilde{L}_{ge}$ from 32 to $-$30 MHz.
-Fig.~\ref{fig4}(a) shows two-tone spectroscopy of $g\rightarrow e$ transition for various $\Omega_d$.
+Fig.~\ref{fig4}(a) shows two-tone spectroscopy of $g\rightarrow e$ transition for various $\Omega_{d}$.
 Corresponding $\widetilde{L}_{ge}$ is also presented beside.
 We obtain $\Gamma_1^{q}\approx 1$ MHz and $\Gamma_{\phi}^{q}\approx 2$ MHz from time-domain measurement, where $\Gamma_1^{q}$ and $\Gamma_{\phi}^{q}$ are energy relaxation and pure dephasing rates of the transmon.
 Corresponding linewidth in two-tone spectroscopy is approximately 830 kHz without probe power broadening and measurement-induced dephasing \cite{two-tone,two-tone2}.
 We also obtain the similar linewidth from two-tone spectroscopy in the experiment, when the calibrated pump strength is approximately 110 kHz, and measurement photon number is far less than unity.
-There are no qualitative changes in the spectrum presented in Fig.~\ref{fig4}(a) with increasing $\Omega_d$.
-However, we notice the linewidth increases by a small amount.
+There are almost no qualitative changes in the spectrum presented in Fig.~\ref{fig4}(a) with increasing $\Omega_{d}$.
+However, we notice the linewidth increases by a significant amount.
 Fig.~\ref{fig4}(b) shows the extracted linewidth from Lorentzian fitting (circles).
+We name such effect drive-induced dephasing (DID) in this paper.

 We reveal that the cooperative effects from the driving and finite resonator lifetime can explain the linewidth broadening.
-We name such effect drive-induced dephasing (DID) in this paper.
 The amount of DID is defined by $\Gamma_{\phi,\textbf{DID}}^{q}$.
 The same phenomenon is also theoretically predicted in \cite{DID}, but has been rarely demonstrated experimentally.
 Based on Eq.33 of \cite{DID}, we obtain the approximated form of $\Gamma_{\phi,\textbf{DID}}^{q}$